02zx/02zx.github.io/tutorial/analysis/Ionic_conductivity.md

 The third term $\sigma_{cross}$ considers all the ion-ion interaction between the different species, for example, $Na^+ - K^+$, $K^+ - Cl^-$ and $Na^+ - Cl^-$.

+[^1]:Understanding Molecular Simulation_ From Algorithms to Applications. pp 179